Nitrokey/nethsm-pkcs11/README.md

   - label: LocalHSM                        # name you NetHSM however you want
     description: Local HSM (docker)        # optional description
     url: "https://localhost:8443/api/v1"   # url to reach the server
+    operator:
-    user: "operator"                       # user connecting to the NetHSM server
+      username: "operator"                       # user connecting to the NetHSM server

-    # The password can be provided by multiple means :
-    # - in plain text in the configuration `password: "mypassword"`
-    # - in an environment variable read by the module with the `env:` prefix : `env:ENV_STORING_THE_PASSWORD`
-    # - via the login function of pkcs11, example for pcks11-tool : `pkcs11-tool --module libnethsm_pkcs11.so -O -p opPassphrase`
       password: "env:LOCALHSMPASS"
+    administrator:
+      username: "admin"
 ```

+The operator and administrator users are both optional but the module won't start if no user is configured.
+This is so you can configure the module with only an administrator user, only an operator user or both at the same time.

+When the two users are set the module will use the operator by default and only use the administrator user when the action needs it.

+The regular PKCS11 user is mapped to the NetHSM operator and the PKCS11 SO is mapped to the NetHSM administrator.

+The password can be provided by multiple means :

+- in plain text in the configuration `password: "mypassword"`
+- in an environment variable read by the module with the `env:` prefix : `env:ENV_STORING_THE_PASSWORD`
+- via the login function of pkcs11, example for pcks11-tool : `pkcs11-tool --module libnethsm_pkcs11.so -p opPassphrase`
+  To provide the the admin password you need to use `--so-pin` istead : `pkcs11-tool --module libnethsm_pkcs11.so --login --login-type so --so-pin Administrator`

+If the password of an user is not set in the configuration file a login will be required to provide the password (3rd method).

 A NetHSM that is not operational is considered as a slot wit the token not present.